-NOTE: if your TNTHOST.INI file is accidentally erased, you can make a new one by copying the TNTHOST.SAV file that is installed as a normal part of the installation process.
+NOTE: if your tnthost.ini file is accidentally erased, you can make a new one by copying the tnthost.sav file that is installed as a normal part of the installation process.

-The TNTHOST.INI file that comes with the TNT distribution is relatively short:
+The tnthost.ini file that comes with the TNT distribution is relatively short:

 '''

 TNT Process host settings file (TNTHOST.INI)

-#

 [Files]

-TempFile=KEL
+TempFile=c:

 TNTPATH=

 HTMLBrowser=

 [AppAssoc]

 htm=netscape

 html=netscape

-mpg=

-mpeg=
+mpa=

+mpeq=

 [KEY]

-driver=adb
+driver=KEYLOC

+TNTlite=0

 RVCLiteProtectionLevel=0

 UseFLEX1m=No

 [TCPIP]

 InitTCPIP=Yes

+[RVC]

 AllowUnlockInOpen=No

 MinBufferSize=256

 [DIGITIZERS]

 Port=COM2

 Type=serial_port

 Name=none

 File=0

 '''

 The [Files] section tells TNTmips where to find (or put) certain files during a work session.
-Some processes create temporary files, and the TempFile assignment above specifies the drive named "KEL" for temp files.
+Some processes create temporary files.
+If the TempFile assignment specifies drive C: for temp files as illustrated, change the device designation to something suitable for your UNIX system.
 The HTMLBrowser assignment lets you specify the location of your browser software (such as Netscape or Internet Explorer) that TNT launches for the online documentation.

 The [AppAssoc] section lets you specify which applications you want TNT to launch when you open certain file types in TNTmips (such as the .HTM files of the online reference manual).
-TNT looks first at these assignments in TNTHOST.INI.
-If the assignments are not made here, then TNT uses the associations (if any) of the system environment.
+TNT looks first at these assignments in tnthost.ini.
+If the assignments are not made here, then TNT uses the associations (if any) of your system environment.